 - Carefully slash the brush pile with a chainsaw to reduce the size of the pile and allow more material to be piled in one spot.

-- Water as you go: Every now and then, stop to add water to your layers.
+- Water as you go: Now and then, stop to add water to your layers.
 Ideally, your pile should be moist, like a wrung-out sponge.

-- One method of checking moisture in your compost pile is the “squeeze test”.
-Grab a fist full of compost material and squeeze into a ball.
+- One method of checking moisture in your compost pile is the “squeeze test.”
+Grab a fist full of compost material and squeeze it into a ball.
 When you open your hand, the materials should hold the shape of a ball.
-If you squeeze the compost material and water drips out of your hand, the materials is too moist.
-If the ball does not hold its shape, the material is too dry.
+If you squeeze the compost material and water drips out of your hand, the material is too moist.
+The material is too dry if the ball does not hold its shape.

 How long does it take?

-The length of time it takes to make compost depends on how you manage your pile.
-Maintaining the proper moisture level and turning the pile every now and then will produce compost more quickly.
+The time it takes to make compost depends on how you manage your pile.
+Maintaining the proper moisture level and turning the pile will produce compost more quickly.
 If you rely on rain with no turning, it will take longer and vary depending on whether it is a wet or dry year.
-Generally speaking, you will produce compost in six months to a year regardless of your management methods.
+Generally speaking, you will produce compost in six months to a year, regardless of your management methods.

 What to do with tree branches?